-- 1. Remove and retain the seven #4-40 screws securing the bottom cover of the transceiver to its chassis. - Find the jumper located at the bottom of the front panel is connected between the CCW position of the guard audio potentiometer (R2) and ground.
+- 1. Remove and retain the seven (7) No. 4-40 screws securing the bottom cover of the transceiver to its chassis. - Look for a jumper located at the bottom of the front panel which is connected between the CCW position of the guard audio potentiometer (R2) and ground.
 Remove this jumper. - 3.
-Replace the bottom cover of the transceiver and secure with the seven screws removed in step 1.
+Replace the bottom cover of the transceiver and secure with the seven (7) screws removed in step 1.